 The Useless Can is a DIY kit with 52 parts that you assemble without soldering to create a fun mechanism.
 If you are looking for an original gift or a fun birthday present this is what you are looking for.

 This project has been funded by 300% on Kickstarter.
-Thanks to our 427 backers who believe in our project.
+Thanks to our 427 backers and 173 customers on Amazon who believe in our project.
 We designed so that it could be assembled by children.
 This is the most user friendly useless machine on the market.
 Assembling the mechanism of the can requires no soldering or complicated actions.
 Most of the assembly is done with a simple screwdriver.